princeibs/celo-101-tutorial/README.md

 <img width="315" alt="image" src="https://user-images.githubusercontent.com/64266194/217706176-c399e2ff-faf5-41ab-9de1-d91eb2f093dd.png">

 * Next, we created a React component called `App` which will contains most of the code for our frontend.
     * Inside the `App` component, we first created all the states that needs to be tracked.
-This was made possible using a React hook called `useState()`.
+This was made possible using a [React hook](https://reactjs.org/docs/hooks-overview.html)  called `useState()`.
 React comes built-in with a lot of hooks among which are `useEffect()`, `useReducer()`, and `useRef()`. `useEffect()` provides us with a function and a variable.
 The function provided is used to update the state of the variable.
     * We also import some functions and objects from `useCelo` which allows us to utilize the functionalities Celo blockchain provides.
 * The remaining parts of the code snippet contains all the functions we will be using in the dapp.
 Below is a brief explanation of what the functions do:
     * `connectWallet()` - This function utilizes the `connect()` function provided by `useCelo()` to connect the Celo Wallet to our dapp
     * `connection()` - Creates a contract object using the ABI and contract address of our smart contract.
 It then stores the value into the `contract`          variable we created earlier.
     * `createDomain()` - This function creates a Name from what the user entered and adds it to the blockchain.
-It first splits the name from the top-           level domain, it then computes the const of adding the name to our contract.
+It first splits the name from the top-level domain, it then computes the const of adding the name to our contract.
 Finally, it calls the `setName()` method of our contract passing in the necessary value and then send the transaction along with the cost of creating the Name.
     * `searchDomain()` - This function checks and returns the address of a corresponding Name from the smart contract.
     * `allCreatedDomains()` - This function returns all names ever created and stored in the contract and save it to the `domains` variable.
     * Lastly, we have the `useEffect()` hooks that executes some function when some certain conditions are met i.e when the values inside the                   `useEffect()` array changes.